tahmidazam/Trace-beta/README.md

 # Trace

-A document-based SwiftUI application for viewing and editing EEG data.
+A document-based SwiftUI application for viewing and editing EEG data, aimed at making software for viewing brain imaging data more accessible.

 # Overview